Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 <h3> 1.7 Test Completion</h3>
-Upon meeting the established Exit criteria, this feature will be able ‘Go Live’ once agreed by the Testing team
+Upon meeting the established Exit criteria, this feature will be able ‘Go Live’ once agreed by the Testing team At that point, a Test Completion Report will be sent to the stakeholders so that they can take an informed decision regarding the tested functionality.

 <br>
 <br>